pydata/patsy/doc/API-reference.rst

 .. class:: DesignMatrixBuilder

-   This is an opaque class that represents Charlton's knowledge about how to build a design matrix.
+   This is an opaque class that represents Patsy's knowledge about how to build a design matrix.
 You get these objects from :func:`design_matrix_builders`, and you pass them to :func:`build_design_matrices`.
 It has only one public attribute: